electricimp/imp-central-impt/DevelopmentGuide.md

 The following documentation assumes that all commands are called from the directory in which your Project is located.

-### Project Creation ###
+### Creating Projects ###

 Project creation centers on the creation of a [Project file](./CommandsManual.md#project-files) in the working directory where the project creation command is called.
 If the directory already contains a [Project file](./CommandsManual.md#project-files), it will be overwritten after confirmation from the user.
-However, we recommend that you [explicitly delete](#deleting-a-project) the previous Project file first.
+However, we recommend that you [explicitly delete](#deleting-projects) the previous Project file first.

 There are two ways to create a Project: [base it on an existing Device Group](#link-an-existing-device-group) or [create a new one from scratch](#create-a-new-device-group).